 Bake for 10 minutes.
 When baked, the cake should be dry to the touch.

 Place a clean sheet of parchment paper on a clean tea towel.
-Sprinkle desiccated coconut on the parchment.
+Sprinkle powdered sugar on the parchment.
 Turn the warm cake onto the parchment, and then roll the cake in the parchment/towel.
 Doing this while the cake is warm will enable you to re-roll it once it’s cool.
 Let the rolled cake sit until it’s completely cool.

 Whip heavy cream to stiff peaks.
-Unroll cooled cake and spread jam and then whipped cream on the cake.
+Carefully unroll cooled cake and spread jam and then whipped cream on the cake.
 Leave a little room around the edges of the cake, otherwise the cream will spill out of the cake once rolled.

 Roll cake again and set on a wire rack that is on a sheet of wax paper.